Break Rules, Clean Up Gutters: The To-Do List Of A Rookie Mayor In Sierra Leone

 She left as the outbreak waned but again returned to Sierra Leone in January 2016, just after the epidemic ended, to supervise implementation of the country's post-Ebola recovery.
 She gained a reputation for requiring detailed weekly progress updates.
 She also helped manage relationships with government donors, using her skills as an accountant to track finances and project needs.

-And now she's got Freetown in its entirety to oversee.
-Aki-Sawyerr says she conducted the Freetown clean-up within weeks of taking office in part "to demonstrate that something can happen.
+And now she has Freetown in its entirety to oversee.
+Aki-Sawyerr says she conducted the Freetown cleanup within weeks of taking office in part "to demonstrate that something can happen.
 We need to get people believing in the city."

 The city was essentially broke when Aki-Sawyerr took office in May, a result of tax codes that hadn't been updated for decades and poor tax collection efforts.
 The annual budget of Freetown has been about $4 million.
 With little revenue coming in, after salaries for the city's employees are paid, there's not much left for anything else.

 Aki-Sawyerr is aiming to find ways to boost coffers.
 She not only hopes to update tax codes but wants to introduce new revenue generation schemes, such as parking fees.
-She's also instituted mobile payment for local taxes and is soliciting money from private companies for specific projects.
+She has also instituted mobile payment for local taxes and is soliciting money from private companies for specific projects.

-She can't determine how money is spent, though — that's up to the Freetown City Council (FCC), an elected body that oversees the city's day-to-day finances and functioning.
+She can't determine how money is spent, though — that's up to the Freetown City Council, an elected body that oversees the city's day-to-day finances and functioning.

-She's hoping that input from Freetown's citizens will guide the Council's decision-making process.
-In the months after her election, she's hosted 48 town hall meetings and considered data collected from 310 community needs assessments about the priorities of Freetown citizens.
+She hopes that input from Freetown's citizens will guide the council's decision-making process.
+In the months after her election, she has hosted 48 town hall meetings and considered data collected from 310 community needs assessments about the priorities of Freetown citizens.
 "I learned during Ebola that 'community sensitization' doesn't mean telling the community what to do but really listening to their concerns."
 And there is a lot to consider: complaints about all levels of public services, from lack of markets to traffic problems to limited recreational facilities.

-She's set up working groups to take action on the complaints.
+She has set up working groups to take action on the complaints.
 "You need a process for everything," Aki-Sawyerr explains.

 The staffers are a mix of Sierra Leoneans and expats.
 Some are from the African diaspora and, like Aki-Sawyerr herself, had once sought more competitive private sector jobs in the U.K. Some team members have been hired directly by Aki-Sawyerr; some are private consultants now volunteering for the new mayor.
 And some are supported by the Tony Blair Institute for Global Change, which is known for helping to staff high-level government offices but made an exception for Aki-Sawyerr.
-"Whilst we typically work at the presidential level it was a unique opportunity to dive into local government when Yvonne was elected," says Emily Stanger Sfeile, the Sierra Leone country head for the Institute.
+"Whilst we typically work at the presidential level it was a unique opportunity to dive into local government when Yvonne was elected," says Emily Stanger Sfeile, the Sierra Leone country head for the institute.

-Aki-Sawyerr knows that she's perceived as different and is sensitive to what her years in the U.K. can signify in a country with a recent colonial past and limited travel opportunities for the vast majority of its citizens.
-She says she's been made fun of for speaking "the Queen's English' and called "an outsider."
+Aki-Sawyerr knows that she is perceived as different and is sensitive to what her years in the U.K. can signify in a country with a recent colonial past and limited travel opportunities for the vast majority of its citizens.
+She says she has been made fun of for speaking "the Queen's English" and called "an outsider."

 She was also physically attacked weeks after taking office, although the reasons are not clear.
 There had been some violence prior to the election, with politicians targeted.